 I have had many past spiritual experiences (like feeling at one with your surroundings during a peak experience or meditation).
 The experience comes and then goes, but little really changes in understanding or (more importantly) how one lives in day to day life.
 This was different.
 This awaking hit me all the way to the bone (so to speak)…and deep in the heart.
 There was no denying what was realized.
 Even still there are no attachments, fears, suffering, seeking, etc. The mind is usually fairly quiet now and what thoughts do occur do not fool me (i.e. cause me suffering).
 I live in a constant state of contentment.

 Eckharts’s video mentioned Sri Ramana Maharshi, so I started reading books on nonduality (starting with Ramana).
-I had never read anything about nonduality prior to that time, but my realization was the same as other nondual teachers and what they said seemed to confirm what I realized and helped give me the words to speak about it.
+I had never read anything about nonduality prior to that time (so this realization that happened was unlike anything I knew or read about), but my realization was the same as other nondual teachers and what they said seemed to confirm what I realized (it was not unique and something that had happened to others) and helped give me the words to speak about it.
 Ramana Maharshi is still my favorite teacher of nonduality and awakening.